voostindie/markdown-curator/adrs/0001 Java as the main programming language.md

 ## Consequences

-I'll mostly feel like a fish in the water and will be able to focus on adding functionality (over learning new stuff) and I'll have fun doing it, but I shouldn't expect this project to attract many users besides myself.
+I'll mostly feel like a fish in the water and will be able to focus on adding functionality over learning new stuff.
+And I'll have fun doing it.
+But I shouldn't expect this project to attract many users next to myself.

 ## Options considered